bishalthapa-x/bishalthapax.github.io/about.md

 <link href="{{site.url}}/assets/css/about.css" rel="stylesheet"/>

 ## About Me
-I'm Bishal.
-I am into software development since 2017.
-Currenlty, I am working as consultant for [PrimeIT](https://www.primeit.pt/) in Portugal.
-I love to work in different aspects software design & development.
+I'm Bishal Thapa.
+I am actively into software industry since 2017.
+I am very much passionate about REST architecture, microservices, cloud computing, and different aspects of software design and development.
 I am constantly in the motion to learn and improve skills and knowledge.
+I am also making some effort to write, share and keep track of thing what I learn or went through in this blog.`
 <br /><br /><br />

 ### Evolution